fs98/fs98/README.md

 ### 👋 About Me

-- 😺 Cat person all the way — my feline coworker supervises every line of code.
+- 😺 Cat person all the way.
 - 📚 Book addict on a never-ending quest for *the* perfect read.
-- 🌱 Currently wrestling with **Node.js**, because apparently I hate peace.
+- 🌱 Currently wrestling with **Python**, because apparently I hate peace.
 - 🧩 Rubik’s Cube nerd, perpetually chasing a faster solve.
 - 🌿 Plant serial killer trying to reform.
-- 🦸‍♀️ Dream power: **Teleportation** — so I could skip airports *and* Monday meetings.

 ---